wjdenny/wjdenny.github.io/content/Non-native English speaking students are more likely to violate academic integrity policies.md

   - topic/teaching/higher-education/academic-integrity/plagiarism
   - topic/teaching/tesol
 ---
-Non-native English speaking students are more likely to violate academic integrity policies. [[A study based on Nepalese students found that the implicit culture of education valued status over learning]] [[A study of Pakistani university students reported a significant majority of students copying the work of other students]]
+Non-native English speaking students are more likely to violate academic integrity policies. [[Academic culture varies around the world.]] [[A study of Pakistani university students reported a significant majority of students copying the work of other students]]

 [[Poor language proficiency is a factor in plagiarism due to the inability to internalize information]] and [[Living in the United States is the first time many international students have used English outside of a foreign language classroom]]